 Key Intermediate Goal 1: Legal Protection in Text-driven Law

-The first key intermediate goal is targeted for the end of the second year, based on an in-depth study of current law’s text-driven nature which should result in a deeper understanding of legal protection in modern positive law.
+The first key intermediate goal is grounded in an in-depth study of current law’s text-driven nature which should result in a deeper understanding of legal protection in modern positive law.

-At a deeper level, we will gain a more detailed understanding of how the force of law operates in a way that enables contestation while simultaneously providing legal certainty.
+At a deeper level, we have developed a detailed understanding of how the force of law operates in a way that enables contestation while simultaneously providing legal certainty.

 Key Intermediate Goals 2 and 3: Legal Protection in Data-Driven and Code-Driven Law